Sports Coach Logo Sports Coach Training Principles Fitness Components

 Joe Fleming provides ten reasons why you should start lifting weights consistently.

 What is your favourite way to work out?
-If you are like most people globally, your workout of choice is some cardiovascular exercise.
-One survey found that, globally, walking, running, and cycling are the top three activities globally.
+If you are like most people globally, your workout of choice is cardiovascular exercise.
+One survey found that walking, running, and cycling are the top three activities globally.

 There is nothing wrong with an excellent old-fashioned cardio session.
-But, if you are not pairing your cardio with some weight lifting, you are missing out on many great health benefits.
+But if you do not pair your cardio with some weight lifting, you are missing out on many great health benefits.

 Listed below are ten reasons why you should start lifting weights consistently.